Ben-Bromley/UON-COMP-Coursework-2/README.md

 ## Playwright Testing issues

-- Common issue in "add a vehicle" test where `.fill()` method is timing out despite the target element being present and accessible.
-Occurring on [GitHub action runs](https://github.com/Ben-Bromley/UON-COMP-Coursework-2/actions/runs/8960176331/job/24606395376) and locally
+- ~~Common issue in "add a vehicle" test where `.fill()` method is timing out despite the target element being present and accessible.
+Occurring on [GitHub action runs](https://github.com/Ben-Bromley/UON-COMP-Coursework-2/actions/runs/8960176331/job/24606395376) and locally~~
+  - This is resolved.
+The GitHub action would run the final test which added the test data to the relevant tables.
+The next time the test was run (locally or in an action) it would fail because the data has already been registered and the secondary form would not display.
+Restoring the test data to factory conditions and removing the GitHub workflow was the best way to amend this.